What to grow in your Keto Diet Garden?

 - Hot Peppers

-Once you’ve past your average frost date and the soil is warming up, you can transplant your seedlings into the garden and let them start maturing and making food for you!
+Once you’ve passed your average last frost date and the soil is warming up, you can transplant your seedlings into the garden and let them start maturing and making food for you!

 Plants that can be started directly in the soil are the gardener’s best friend.
 These grow easily without needing to be coddled indoors in order to get started.
 Refer to the planting guide or your local extension office for more info on your specific area.